Hsiu727/AI_final_project_team_63/README.md

 1. In "preprocess.py", specify the dataset folder (and other parameters like tokenizers if needed) and the saving file name.
 Run "preprocess.py."
 2. In "train.py", set parameters like EPOCHS, BATCH_SIZE, MAX_LEN(of music tokens)..., and run "train.py."
-3. In "generate.py", choose the checkpoints:
-   CKPT_PATH      = 'checkpoints/epochX.pt', where X is your epochs.
-   Then, at the bottom, specify the emotion/genre you want, and run "generate.py."
+3. In "generate.py", at the bottom, specify the emotion/genre you want, and run "generate.py."

 # MIDI Genre & Emotion Classifier